JNPLZ/JNPLZ/README.md

 # 👋 Hi, there!

 My name is Jennifer Pelz, I'm a senior software developer based in Karlsruhe, Germany.
-I love the frontend, Domain Driven Design, Self-contained Systems, the cloud, and software architecture in general.
-I work in a hierarchy-free company and have a great interest in self organization in work environemnts.
+I love the frontend, the cloud, clean code and software architecture in general.
+I work in self organized and hierarchy-free company.

+Topics I'm interested in: Micro Frontends, Domain Driven Design, Self-Contained Systems, architectural patterns, self organization in work environments, and many more.

 ## 👾 Software Developer